 In fact, it is a two way street…

-Transitioning to a new job is not easy; the first 90 days can be overwhelming to learn your role, creating new relationships, assimilating into the culture, and impressing your new boss all at once – and for those of us over 50, these challenges are even greater.
+Transitioning to a new job is never easy; the first 90 days can be overwhelming to learn your role, create new relationships, assimilating into the culture and impressing your new boss all at once – and for those of us over 50, these challenges are even greater.